-How To Get Rid of Cat Urine Smell
+Desperate To Get Rid of Cat Urine Smell?

-I could see why he was so concerned.
-There were spots everywhere on the carpeting throughout the house.
+I could see why my friend was so concerned.
+There were pee spots everywhere on the carpeting throughout the house.
 It looked like the previous tenants had locked a pack of wild animals in the house alone for months, with no way for them to get outside.

 The quest to remove the bad pet odors started in all the wrong places.

 Ammonia — If you want to make the pet odors even worse, go with ammonia.
-Right at the top of the list of things not to use to clean up cat urine or dog pee is ammonia.
-That’s simply because cat and dog urine has an ammonia odor.
-Ammonia, you guessed it will make the pet smells worse.
+This is right at the top of the list of things NOT to use to clean up cat urine or dog pee.
+Cat and dog urine already has an ammonia odor, so more ammonia will only make the smell worse.

-There is a permanent and effective solution that we offer.
+Fortunately, there is a permanent and effective solution that we can offer at NonScents Pro.
 It’s the best way to remove pet odors in San Diego and Phoenix.
 We know because we’ve used it in our own homes!